-CACNA1G (Calcium Channel, Voltage-Dependent, T Type, Alpha 1G Subunit) is a Protein Coding gene.
+CACNA1G (Calcium Voltage-Gated Channel Subunit Alpha1 G) is a Protein Coding gene.
 Diseases associated with CACNA1G include childhood absence epilepsy and colorectal cancer.
-Among its related pathways are MAPK signaling pathway and Developmental Biology.
+Among its related pathways are Type II diabetes mellitus and Antiarrhythmic Pathway, Pharmacodynamics.
 GO annotations related to this gene include ion channel activity and scaffold protein binding.
-An important paralog of this gene is CACNA1D.
+An important paralog of this gene is CACNA1I.

 UniProtKB/Swiss-Prot for CACNA1G Gene